CodeTheCity/greta/data_db/readme.md

 3 Collections ( (1)raw , (2)correction(corrected raw) , (3)info - general info for each sensor)

-As mongodb does not allow document with size >16 mb , and our document size is 12 mb for each sensor, having a huge reading list for each sensor can cause problems, the solution for scaling is:
+As mongodb does not allow documents with a size >16 mb , and our document size is 12 mb for each sensor, having a huge readings list for each sensor is not an optimal solution, and its a question of time when the limit is hit, which will cause problems to add new readings to the existing document in the future, the solution for scaling is:

 The (1)raw collection is composed of small documents - for each timestamp and location_id :